South Tyrol: Economy

-In 2016 South Tyrol had a GDP per capita of €42,600, making it the richest province in Italy and one of the richest in the European Union.
+In 2023 South Tyrol had a GDP per capita of €62,100, making it the richest province in Italy and one of the richest in the European Union.

 The unemployment level in 2007 was roughly 2.4% (2.0% for men and 3.0% for women).
 Residents are employed in a variety of sectors, from agriculture — the province is a large producer of apples, and its South Tyrol wine are also renowned — to industry to services, especially tourism.
 Spas located on the Italian Alps have become a favorite for tourists seeking wellness.

 South Tyrol is home to numerous mechanical engineering companies, some of which are the global market leaders in their sectors: the Leitner Group that specializes in cable cars and wind energy, TechnoAlpin AG, which is the global market leader in snow-making technology and the snow groomer company Prinoth.

-The unemployment rate stood at 3.8% in 2020.
+The unemployment rate stood at 2% in 2024.

 Transport

-The region is, together with northern and eastern Tyrol, an important transit point between southern Germany and Northern Italy.
-Freights by road and rail pass through here.
-One of the most important highways is the A22, also called the Autostrada del Brennero.
-It connects to the Brenner Autobahn in Austria.

-The vehicle registration plate of South Tyrol is the two-letter provincial code Bz for the capital city, Bolzano.
-Along with the autonomous Trentino (Tn) and Aosta Valley (Ao), South Tyrol is allowed to surmount its license plates with its coat of arms.

-Rail transport goes over the Brenner Pass.
-The Brenner Railway is a major line connecting the Austrian and Italian railways from Innsbruck and Verona climbing the Wipptal, passing over the Brenner Pass and descending down the Eisack Valley to Bolzano and then down the Adige Valley from Bolzano to Rovereto and to Verona.
-The line is part of the Line 1 of Trans-European Transport Networks (TEN-T).

-Other railways are the Pustertalbahn, Ritten Railway and Vinschgaubahn.
-Due to the steep slopes of the mountains, a number of funiculars exist, such as the Gardena Ronda Express funicular and Mendel Funicular.